 This Regional Neuropsychology Service works in partnership with the multidisciplinary Community Neurorehabilitation (Brain Injury) Service, as well as providing Non-epileptic Attack Disorder and Vocational Stroke Services for Swansea Bay University Health Board.
 The neuropsychologists also work closely with the Brain Injury and Complex Neurological Service in Hywel Dda Health Board.

-The services are based on the Morriston site in a single storey building below the main hospital:
+The services are based at Morriston Hospital in a single storey building below the main hospital:

 Address: Old Personnel Building